Amref Health Africa (formerly AMREF - the African Medical and Research Foundation) teams up with African communities to create lasting health change.

 About Amref Health Africa

-Amref Health Africa, the largest African-led international organization on the continent, provides training and health services to more than 30 countries in Africa.
+Amref Health Africa, the largest African-led international organization on the continent, provides training and health services to 35 countries in Africa.
 Founded in 1957 as the Flying Doctors of East Africa to bring critical health services to remote communities, Amref Health Africa works with communities to deliver preventative, community-based health care.

 Lasting health change in Africa